Wednesday, 13 November 2024

 That the amendments be agreed to.

-In doing so I will just have a few brief remarks as to why the government is supporting these amendments.
+In doing so I have just a few brief remarks as to why the government is supporting these amendments.
 Ensuring the suitability of seafood safety licensees protects public health, industry reputation and the sustainability of other seafood businesses.
 The inclusion of the fit and proper person assessment into the Seafood Safety Act 2003 was driven by the policy intent to, firstly, strengthen the ability of PrimeSafe to ensure the suitability of those who hold seafood licences and protect the integrity of the industry; and secondly, to provide consistency between the Meat Industry Act 1993 and the Seafood Safety Act, which are both administered by PrimeSafe.
 The removal of proposed section 14(3)(d) in the bill, regarding consideration of the business associations of associates, will address concerns about freedom of association.
 Removal of the corresponding existing clause in the Meat Industry Act will support the policy intent of consistency between the legislation, and it will not adversely impact PrimeSafe’s consideration of licensees’ suitability.

 We are comfortable that the other proposed new sections 14(3)(a), (b) and (c), in clause 30 of the bill, do provide sufficient powers to enable PrimeSafe to remove unsuitable seafood licensees and keep them out of the industry, as PrimeSafe already relies upon similar clauses to do so for meat industry licensees under the Meat Industry Act.
 With those few words, the government is supporting these amendments.